 Cinnamon Powder, A.K.A.
 Cinnamomum zeylanicum, is already a well-known herb, included in many popular supplements.
 Ceylon Cinnamon powder is the only cinnamon that is considered to be “true cinnamon” or “real cinnamon”.
 This specific type is native to Sri Lanka and Madagascar, as opposed to most other cinnamon varieties, which are native to China, Vietnam or Indonesia.

-If you have a sweet tooth or just don’t like the bitterness of store bought cinnamon, this one works perfectly, especially for making desserts which require cinnamon.
 Ceylon Cinnamon Powder helps restrain the growth of fungi and yeast which may help with allergy symptoms.
-It also improves digestion and decreases blood pressure.
+It also improves digestion, decreases blood pressure and lowers blood sugar.

 4. Ashwagandha Powder

-Hailing from the same family as the tomato and prevalent in the drier regions of North Africa, India and the Middle East, Ashwagandha Powder is a powerful herb.
-This herb helps to reduce stress, promote restfulness, boost your immune system, relieve anxiety and improve learning, memory and reaction time.
+Ashwagandha is a popular adaptogen that helps to reduce stress, promote restfulness, boost your immune system, relieve anxiety and improve learning, memory and reaction time.
 It’s also been known to help lower cholesterol, stabilize blood sugar, increase energy and strength and more.